105+ Enchanting Names Meaning “Dark” or “Black” (Female, Male, Unisex & Surnames)

 Female Names That Mean Night

-- Hecate: Greek goddess associated with magic, witchcraft, and the night.
+- Hecate: Greek goddess associated with magic, witchcraft, & the night.

 - Hesper: From “Hesperus,” the evening star in Greek mythology.